Akwd22/auto-learn/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the XXX License.
-See LICENSE.txt for more information.
+Distributed under The Unlicense.
+See LICENSE file for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>